lutinglt/gitea-github-theme/README.md

 >
 > Template layout is bound to the Gitea instance and will affect all themes, impacting the experience of other
 > non-project themes.

+1. Download the latest template files from the release page and place them in the `data/gitea/templates` directory (This directory may not be available by default and needs to be manually created)
+2. Restart Gitea

 ### Translation File Installation (Optional)